 14.2.6 Scanning mesh BSSs

-A mesh STA shall perform active scanning or passive scanning, depending on the value of the ScanMode
+A mesh STA shall perform active scanning or passive scanning, depending on the value of the ScanType

 parameter of the MLME-SCAN.request primitive (see 11.1.4 (Acquiring synchronization, scanning)), to

 discover neighbor mesh STAs.
-Upon receipt of an MLME-SCAN.request primitive with the Mesh ID
+Upon receipt of an MLME-SCAN.request primitive with a valid Mesh ID

-parameter set to the wildcard Mesh ID, the STA shall passively scan for any Beacon frames, or actively
+parameter, the STA shall passively scan for Beacon frames, or actively

-transmit Probe Request frames containing the wildcard Mesh ID, as appropriate, depending on the value of ScanMode.
+transmit Probe Request frames containing the Mesh ID field and wait for Probe Response frames, as appropriate, depending on the value of ScanType.
+The Mesh ID parameter indicates the Mesh ID for which to scan.

+To actively scan, the mesh STA shall transmit Probe Request frames containing a wildcard Mesh ID or the desired Mesh ID.
+A mesh STA that receives a Probe Request frame shall respond to it as specified in (11.1.4.3.4 Criteria for sending a response).

+When a mesh STA passively scan for Beacon frames, it shall scan for any Beacon frames from MBSSs when the Mesh ID in the MLME-SCAN.request primitive was wildcard Mesh ID, and it shall scan for Beacon frames containing a specific Mesh ID given via the Mesh ID in the MLME-SCAN.request primitive when the Mesh ID is not the wildcard Mesh ID.

 Upon completion of scanning, an MLME-SCAN.confirm primitive is issued by the MLME

 indicating all of the discovery information received.
 Further, a mesh STA shall comply with the passive scan